THUDM/LongCite/README.md

 <a name="evaluation"></a>
 ## 📊 Evaluation
-We introduce an automatic benchmark: **LongBench-Cite**, which is adopted from [LongBench](https://github.com/THUDM/LongBench) and [LongBench-Chat](https://github.com/THUDM/LongAlign), to measure the citation quality as well as response correctness in long-context QA scenarios.
+We introduce an automatic benchmark: **LongBench-Cite**, which adopt long-context QA pairs from [LongBench](https://github.com/THUDM/LongBench) and [LongBench-Chat](https://github.com/THUDM/LongAlign), to measure the citation quality as well as response correctness in long-context QA scenarios.

 We provide our evaluation data and code under `LongBench-Cite/`.
 Run `pred_sft.py` and `pred_one_shot.py` to get responses from fine-tuned models (e.g., LongCite-glm4-9b) and normal models (e.g., GPT-4o).
 Then run `eval_cite.py` and `eval_correct.py` to evaluate the citation quality and response correctness.
 Remember to configure your OpenAI API key in `utils/llm_api.py` since we adopt GPT-4o as the judge.